Paoower/groupie-tracker-search-bar/README.md

 - **Search**: Search for artists by name or other details.
 - **Geolocation**: View the locations of an artist's concerts on a map.

-## Technologies Used

-- **Go**: The backend of the application is built using the Go programming language.
-- **HTML/CSS/JavaScript**: The frontend of the application is built using standard web technologies.
-- **JSON**: Artist, location, and concert date data is stored in JSON files.

 ## Project Structure

 The project is organized into the following directories: